lavafroth/opendotgit/README.md

 it prohibits listing subdirectories.
 As long as the respective files like `.git/HEAD` can be accessed, opendotgit will switch to the blind strategy to infer from the known files and dump the repository that way.

-For the blind case where a .git directory does not list its contents:
-- [x] references are fetched
-- [x] object file names are collected from references
-- [ ] pack files are parsed for more object files
-- [ ] object files are fetched